Three young girls wearing blue "High Five" t-shirts, one with a medal, standing indoors in a gymnasium, smiling for a photo.

 The Joy of sports

 Through small group and 1:1 instruction, Our High Five program creates an inclusive environment where athletes with disabilities develop skills, build confidence, and experience the joy of sports.
+High Five welcomes all ages and abilities!

 Group of smiling kids in orange High Five shirts pose together in a gym, representing friendship, and youth empowerment through The Champion Project, Sports Programs for athletes with disabilities in Western New York